-Jump forward to 2018.
+Fast forward to 2018.
 On May 21, Gina Haspel was sworn in as the first female director of the CIA.
-The Trump administration called it a battle won in “the war on women.”
+At the time, the Trump administration called it a battle won in “the war on women.”
 In fact, a short history of the role women have played in the CIA—using declassified CIA and other documents—reveals a startling story.
 At times, it mirrors the overall narrative of women in the American workplace.
 At others, it is decidedly different.

 The First Wave of Female Spies

 In the beginning, espionage officials had to confront the question: Could women be good spies?
 Not everyone agreed.
 When interviewed by American officials, one European intelligence officer said: “An agent should be calm, unostentatious and reticent.
 Women are emotional, vain, loquacious.
 They fall in love easily and without discrimination.
 They are impatient with the strict requirements of security measures.
 They withstand hardships poorly.”

 Apparently, American spy officials disagreed, as declassified CIA documents show an extraordinary focus early in the agency’s life to promote the role of women.
 The agency’s boss Allen Dulles reportedly once said that women make “fine spies.”
 On August 10, 1953, the agency formed, according to internal documents, a “petticoat panel” of women “to examine the advancement problems of professional and non-professional women throughout the Agency.”

 Apparently, the panel was effective (Adelaide Hawkins was a member), as the 1950s saw remarkable female agents emerge on the cutting edge of espionage.